Thierry-Dumont/RKkit/README.md

 2. _Gaussian.ipynb_:  construct and test the Gauss methods.

-3. _All properties.ipynb_: show how to compute all possible prperties of a method.
+3. _All properties.ipynb_: show how to compute all possible properties of a method.